 The first line of this verse concerns prajna that arises from study; the second, prajna that arises from reflection; the third, from meditation; and the fourth is a condensed version of the [three] aspiration prayers.

 As to the first: in this instance, of the two scriptural sources, dictates and treatises, dictates are, from "Higher Continuum":

 Whatever is wholly concerned with meaningful dharmas, is spoken to abolish the rampant afflictive mentalities of the three realms, and instructs in the advantages of peace is the speech of the Sage.
 Anything contrary is otherwise.

 This means all sublime speech that arises based upon the [teachings of the] perfect Buddha, who is the primary condition.
-If one classifies these there are three: dictates spoken by the Buddha, those spoken with his express approval and those occuring through his blessing.
+If one classifies these there are three: dictates spoken by the Buddha, those spoken with his express approval and those occurring through his blessing.
 Or else, in terms of their actual content, vinaya, sutra and abhidharma.
 In that case, one may wonder whether the basket of Secret Mantra is included within any of these three.
 In fact, since it is the heart of all three, though one may refer to it as the basket of the vidyadharas simply to draw a distinction, it is definitely included.
-Rangjung Gyalwa says through the profound sutra, vinaya and abhidharma, and the Vjyra Heart Commentary says that a fourth and a fifth for buddhahood are not the intention of the Sage.
+Rangjung Gyalwa says, "through the profound sutra, vinaya and abhidharma," and the "Vajra Heart Commentary" says that "a fourth and a fifth for buddhahood are not the intention of the Sage."

 Whatever is solely influenced by the doctrine of the Victor; is composed by a totally undistracted intellect and is in accord with the path for attaining liberation, that too raise to the crown of your head like the dictates of the Sage.